divsmith/chatroom-api/README.md

 Change all 4 `volumes:` paths in `docker-composer.yml` to match your installation directory.

+Run `create_tables.sql` against your MySQL installation to create the appropriate tables.

 ## Running
 Run the application by typing `docker-compose up -d` in the project directory.
 The project will then be viewable on the local machine, usually at `172.18.0.1`